Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Result 3: What drives reversal-type failures: relational semantics or order bias?

 \subsection{Discussion}

-\paragraph{Reversal Failures Reflect AR Order Bias, Not Semantics} Prior work reports a consistent reversal curse \cite{berglund2023reversal}.
+\paragraph{Reversal failures reflect AR order bias, not semantics} Prior work reports a consistent reversal curse \cite{berglund2023reversal}.
 Our controlled KG-based experiments further support the view that this failure is primarily due to order bias \cite{lv2024analysis, zhu2024towards}.
 Crucially, unlike many studies on web-scale pre-trained models where semantic confounds are difficult to rule out, we disentangle order bias from inversion relational semantics and, for the first time, verify that the reversal curse is not caused by a failure to understand inversion semantics.

-\paragraph{Bidirectional Training Mitigates the Reversal Curse} We also observe a direct mitigation consistent with the order-based account.
-In Task~3, bidirectional training makes forward and reverse accuracies on $\text{Q}_{\text{non}}^{\text{job}}$ nearly identical, indicating that training exposure to both orders largely removes reversal failures.
+\paragraph{Bidirectional data exposure mitigates the reversal curse} We also observe a direct mitigation consistent with the order-based account.
+In Task~2, bidirectional data exposure makes forward and reverse accuracies on $\text{Q}_{\text{non}}^{\text{job}}$ nearly identical, indicating that training exposure to both orders largely removes reversal failures.
 This complements prior mitigation efforts that adjust training signals \cite{lv2024analysis} and is consistent with recent evidence that non-AR diffusion LMs are less sensitive to order reversal, further implicating left-to-right decoding bias as the root cause \cite{nie2025large}.